Introduction

 Friday, November 5, 2010 7:37 PM

-Woodstock was the biggest pop culture event of the decade and arguably ever in history.
+was the biggest pop culture event of the decade and arguably ever in history.
+Woodstock

 It was three says of “peace, love, and rock ‘n’ roll”.
 History’s most unbelievable lineup of